stanistan/stanistan.github.io/content/writes/building-view-trees-in-go-part-5.md

 Our library already has hooks two of these to fail...

-1. RequestRenderable composition can fully handle (1) and (2).
+- RequestRenderable composition can fully handle (1) and (2).
-2. We can't really do anything else here-- maybe the connection went away, and we let it fail.
+- For (3), we can't really do anything else here-- maybe the connection went away, and we let it fail.

 Let's make a really silly error view...